serenitystar-ai/serenitystar-js/packages/sdk/readme.md

 console.log(
   conversation.id, // "<conversation-id>"
-  conversation.messagesJson, // Array of messages
+  conversation.messages, // Array of messages
   conversation.open // Boolean that indicates if the conversation was closed or not );